jendatx/RealRelevantReviews/brad_nott_files/README.md

 * GeForce GTX 1070 ti (8 GB RAM)

 ## File Creation
 The files in this directory were generated in a separate folder structure than the main repo.
 You will see references in the notebooks of where I stored, loaded, named, etc. various subsets of the main train/dev/test splits of the dataset.
-If you want to recreate what I have done, the best way to begin is:
+If you want to recreate what I have done, the best way to begin is in the labeling folder:

 1. Download the json train/dev/test splits of the original data set; wherever you see my directories in the code, change them to the file path(s) on your machine.<br><br>